lidofinance/docs/docs/multisigs/lido-contributors-group.md

 # Lido Contributors Group

-**Disclaimer:** The next multisigs are third party multisigs that are not associated with the Lido DAO and are operated by independent third parties.
-They are added to the list merely because they have access to Easy Track motions.
+**Disclaimer:** The following multisigs belong to independent third parties not affiliated with the Lido DAO and are managed by them.
+They are included in the list solely because they can access Easy Track motions.

 ## 4.1 Pool Maintenance Labs Ltd. (PML)